Keith Andrews (footballer)

 Keith Joseph Andrews (born 13 September 1980) is an Irish football coach and former player who played as a defensive midfielder.
-He is currently the head coach of club Brentford.
+He is the head coach of club Brentford.

 Andrews began his career at Wolverhampton Wanderers, where he was their youngest captain in over a century.
 His club career also involved stints at Hull City and Milton Keynes Dons, as well as loan spells at Oxford United, Stoke City and Walsall while he was at Wolves.
-While at Milton Keynes Dons he was club captain, and helped secure promotion for his team with a vital goal, helped win his team the Football League Trophy by scoring in the final at Wembley and they were named in the PFA Team of the Year.
+While at Milton Keynes Dons he was club captain, and helped secure promotion with a vital goal, helped win the Football League Trophy by scoring in the final at Wembley and was named in the PFA Team of the Year.

 He joined Blackburn Rovers in September 2008 and spent three seasons at Ewood Park which included a loan spell at Ipswich Town.
 After a short stay with West Bromwich Albion Andrews joined Bolton Wanderers and after loans at Brighton & Hove Albion, Watford and a return to Milton Keynes Dons he retired in the summer of 2015.

 A full international from 2008 to 2012, Andrews gained 35 caps for the Republic of Ireland and was selected for UEFA Euro 2012.

 Club career

+Youth career

+Originally from Artane, Andrews was a youth player with Stella Maris, in a team featuring fellow future professionals Joe Murphy and Richie Partridge.